National safety

 Since 2020, very low proportions of people have reported feeling very safe.

 - In 2019, the Lowy Institute Poll transitioned from a telephone-based survey to a predominantly online-based survey.
-For more information, see the Lowy Institute Poll 2024 Report methodology.
+For more information, see the Lowy Institute Poll 2025 methodology.

 Differences across groups

-- 54% of those on low incomes reported feeling safe or very safe based on world views
+In 2025, the proportion of people who reported feeling safe or very safe based on views of world events was:

 Disaggregation